meteor/meteor/v3-docs/docs/about/roadmap.md

 > It's already possible to use Meteor on Windows with WSL, but we need to document it better

 - HTTP/3 Support
-> HTTP/3 is the next version of the HTTP protocol, we should support it in Meteor to leverage its performance and security benefits.
+> HTTP/3 is the next version of the HTTP protocol.
+We should support it in Meteor to leverage its performance and security benefits.

 ### Candidate items